Giotyp/GPU-Roofline-Python/README.md

   <img src="example/roofline_transpose.png" width="700"/>

 ---

+## Bandwidth Ceilings
+In module **plot.py** the ceilings for L1,L2 cache and HBM are sourced from the above-mentioned paper.
+Empirical bandwidths can be calculated by running  ***measure_bw.sh*** under GPU_Microbenchmarks folder (results for V100S are provided in bw_measurements.txt).
+The microbenchmarks used can be found here: [accel-sim/gpu-app-collection](https://github.com/accel-sim/gpu-app-collection/tree/release/src/cuda/GPU_Microbenchmark)

 ### **!** The module **plot.py** was designed based on the specific transpose kernel so user must modify it according to the required kernel ( Graph titles, metrics, kernel_name, etc. )